deploymenttheory/terraform-provider-jamfpro/testing/README.md

 # Provider Testing

-In each tesing module, there is a symlink to the testing root main.tf and terraform.tfvars.
+In each tesing module, there is a symlink to the testing root provider.tf.
 This is required for the tests to pass.

 When adding new resource tests, please be sure that a symlink is correctly produced.